Thomson's gazelle: Ecology

 A cheetah with a Thomson's gazelle carcass.
 Cheetahs are the main predators of Thomson's gazelle.

-Thomson's gazelles are dependent on short grass.
+Thomson's gazelles are dependent on short grass, preferring Cynodon, Harpachne and Themeda species.
 Their numbers can be highly concentrated at the beginning of the rains when the grass grows quickly.
 In the Serengeti, they follow the larger herbivores, such as plains zebras and blue wildebeests as they mow down the taller grasses.
 In the wild, Thomson's gazelles can live 10–15 years.
 Their major predators are cheetahs, which are able to attain higher speeds, but gazelles can outlast them in long chases and are able to make turns more quickly.
 This small antelope can run extremely fast, up to 80 km/h, and zigzag, an adaptation which often saves it from predators.
 Sometimes, they are also taken by leopards, lions, African wild dogs, hyenas, Nile crocodiles and African rock pythons, and their fawns are sometimes the prey of eagles, jackals, and baboons.
 A noticeable behaviour of Thomson's gazelles is their bounding leap, known as stotting or pronking, used to startle predators and display strength.